 Further, note that the mean measure of a person’s net worth should exceed the median by a large value.
 (The Federal Reserve’s 2016 Survey of Consumer Finances, for example, estimates that the median net worth of the top ten percent equals roughly $2.4 million while the mean net worth of the same group equals roughly $5.3 million.)

 This seems interesting to me.
-And I wonder if the IRS’s statistics, which are based on nearly 18,000 estate tax returns filed by the wealthiest Americans, give rawer but more realistic numbers than the Federal Reserve’s survey, which samples around 6,000 families to generalize about a 126 million households, does.
+And I wonder if the IRS’s statistics, which are based on nearly 18,000 estate tax returns filed by the wealthiest Americans, give rawer but more realistic numbers than the Federal Reserve’s survey.

 Insight #2: Low Borrowing Levels